ManethKulatunge/InventoryTracker/README.md

 # InventoryTracker

-This repository contains code for a inventory tracking web application for a logistics company that I completed as part of Shopify Backend Developer Intern Challenge - Summer 2022
+This repository contains code for an Inventory Tracking Web Application that I completed as part of Shopify Backend Developer Intern Challenge - Summer 2022

 ## Requirements addressed
 - Basic CRUD Functionality